GreenButton

-GreenButton was a New Zealandbased software firm.
-The company specialized in moving independent software vendors (ISVs) and enterprises to cloud computing.
-Founded in 2006, GreenButton was based in Wellington, New Zealand, with additional offices in Palo Alto, California, and Seattle.

-GreenButton was acquired by Microsoft on 2 May 2014; its technologies were integrated into its Azure service.
+GreenButton was a software company based in Wellington, New Zealand.
+It was established in 2006 and it helped independent software vendors (ISVs) and enterprises transition to cloud computing.
+GreenButton operated additional offices in Palo Alto, California, and Seattle.
+On 2 May 2014, the company was acquired by Microsoft.
+Following the acquisition, GreenButton's technologies were incorporated into Microsoft's Azure cloud service.

 History

 GreenButton was founded as InterGrid in 2006 in Wellington, New Zealand, to provide small-scale customers access to job processors.
 The company helped software vendors use cloud computing, offering a service called GreenButton in July 2010.

-In 2011, the company was renamed to GreenButton, and they had joined the Microsoft Partner Network.
+In 2011, the company was renamed GreenButton, and joined the Microsoft Partner Network.
 In 2011, GreenButton was declared as Microsoft Corp's Windows Azure ISV Partner of the Year.
-They won the 2011 New Zealand Partner of the Year Award from Microsoft New Zealand.

-In May 2011, GreenButton entered into an alliance with Microsoft.
+In May 2011, GreenButton allied with Microsoft.
 It included an investment reported at more than US$1 million, and adding Mark Canepa to its board of directors.

-GreenButton won BizSpark Partner of the Year and Software Exporter of the Year awards from MS New Zealand in 2011.
-Dave Fellows of GreenButton won the Solutions Architect of the Year award that year.

-In December 2011, GreenButton opened two offices in the United States.
-The office at Palo Alto, California, functioned as the US headquarters.
-The second was as a sales office in Seattle.
+In December 2011, GreenButton opened two offices in the United States, the US headquarters in Palo Alto, California, and a sales office in Seattle.

-GreenButton was finalists for the New Zealand Hi-Tech awards.

-The company had a total turnover of $1.5 million for the fiscal year 2011–12.

-GreenButton partnered with the Pixar Animation Studios and the Microsoft's cloud computing platform Windows Azure, on a rendering service for RenderMan image generating software announced in January 2012.
+GreenButton partnered with the Pixar Animation Studios and Microsoft's cloud computing platform Windows Azure, on a rendering service for RenderMan image-generating software announced in January 2012.
 The service enhances the RenderMan Interface Specification.

 In June 2012, GreenButton announced a partnership with the GNS Science of New Zealand and American based Stillwater Group for cloud computing during seismic processing.
-The company promoted software which integrated seismic processing to the Amazon Web Services (AWS) cloud service.
-Seismic processing is part of the oil and natural gas exploration process, and requires heavy processing of data.

-In 2012 GreenButton entered into a partnership with Numerix, an American company that develops software for risk analysis of financial derivatives.
+In the same year, the company entered into a partnership with Numerix, an American firm that develops software for risk analysis of financial derivatives.

-It won an award at the 2012 Wellington Gold awards.

 On 2 May 2014, GreenButton announced its acquisition by Microsoft with its technology integrated into Microsoft Azure.
-GreenButton stopped accepting new customers on the same day.

-After its acquisition GreenButton now operates under Microsoft Azure product line as Azure Batch.
+After its acquisition GreenButton operates under Microsoft Azure product line as Azure Batch.